Skånland Municipality: Churches

-The Church of Norway had three parishes (sokn) within the municipality of Skånland.
-It was part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.
+The Church of Norway had three parishes (sokn) within Skånland Municipality.
+At the time of the municipal dissolution, it was part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.

 Economy

-Agriculture is important in Skånland, and there are also many people working in Harstad or at the Harstad/Narvik Airport, Evenes.
+Agriculture was important in Skånland.
+There were also many people who worked in Harstad or at the nearby Harstad/Narvik Airport, Evenes.

 Geography

-The municipality includes the western and northern part of the Ofoten peninsula, which is bordered by Ofotfjord in the south, Tjeldsundet in the west, and the Astafjorden and Vågsfjorden in the north.
-Neighbouring municipalities are Evenes to the south, Narvik in the southeast, Tjeldsund in Nordland to the southwest.
-Harstad in the northwest, across the Tjeldsundet, and Gratangen in the northeast, are located in Troms county.
-Evenskjer, located in the lowland bordering the Tjeldsundet strait, is the largest village.
-In the northern part is the smaller village of Grov.
-Other villages are Renså, Tovik and Sandstrand.
+The municipality included the western and northern part of the Ofoten peninsula, which is bordered by Ofotfjord in the south, Tjeldsundet in the west, and the Astafjorden and Vågsfjorden in the north.
+Skånland Municipality was located north of Evenes Municipality, northwest of Narvik Municipality, and east of Tjeldsund Municipality (all three were in the neighboring Nordland county).
+Harstad Municipality was located to the northwest (across the Tjeldsundet) and Gratangen Municipality was to the northeast (both were located in Troms county).
+The village of Evenskjer, located in the lowland bordering the Tjeldsundet strait, was the largest village.
+In the northern part of Skånland was the smaller village of Grov.
+Other villages were Renså, Tovik and Sandstrand.

-The largest lake is Skoddebergvatnet, and the highest mountain is Skittendalstinden at 1306 m in the mountainous center of the peninsula.
-There are calcareous pine forests near Skoddebergvatnet.
-The lake Niingsvatnet is located on the border with Evenes.
+The largest lake was Skoddebergvatnet, and the highest mountain was Skittendalstinden at 1306 m in the mountainous center of the peninsula.
+There were calcareous pine forests near Skoddebergvatnet.
+The lake Niingsvatnet was located on the border with Evenes Municipality.
+The highest point in the municipality is the 1305.9 m tall mountain Skittendalstinden.

 Climate

 Government

-Skånland municipality (prior to its dissolution in 2020) was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Trondenes District Court and the Hålogaland Court of Appeal.
+While it existed, Skånland Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Trondenes District Court and the Hålogaland Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Skånland was made up of 15 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Skånland Municipality was made up of 15 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.